CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 Unnumbered interfaces are interfaces without unique IP addresses.
 In BGP, you configure unnumbered interfaces using *extended next hop encoding* (ENHE), which is defined by {{<exlink url="https://tools.ietf.org/html/rfc5549" text="RFC 5549">}}.
 BGP unnumbered interfaces provide a means of advertising an IPv4 route with an IPv6 next hop.
 Prior to RFC 5549, an IPv4 route could be advertised only with an IPv4 next hop.

-BGP unnumbered interfaces are particularly useful in deployments where IPv4 prefixes are advertised through BGP over a section without any IPv4 address configuration on links.
+BGP unnumbered interfaces are useful in deployments where IPv4 prefixes are advertised through BGP over a section without any IPv4 address configuration on links.
 As a result, the routing entries are also IPv4 for destination lookup and have IPv6 next hops for forwarding purposes.

 When enabled and active, BGP makes use of the available IPv6 next hops for advertising any IPv4 prefixes.
 BGP learns the prefixes, calculates the routes and installs them in IPv4 AFI to IPv6 AFI format.
 However, ENHE in Cumulus Linux does not install routes into the kernel in IPv4 prefix to IPv6 next hop format.
 For link-local peerings enabled by dynamically learning the other end's link-local address using IPv6 neighbor discovery router advertisements, an IPv6 next hop is converted into an IPv4 link-local address and a static neighbor entry is installed for this IPv4 link-local address with the MAC address derived from the link-local address of the other end.